 - Member of legal team acting for a Manitoba First Nation in relation to the negotiation and development of the Keeyask Hydro Dam on traditional First Nation territory in northern Manitoba.

-- Co-legal counsel for a Manitoba First Nation in relation to the development and establishment of a Casino and Resort on First Nation Territory in Manitoba.
+- Member of legal team for a consortium of First Nations in Manitoba in relation to the development and establishment of a Casino and Resort on First Nation Territory in Manitoba